-During his tenure as Executive Director of the Tony Smith Foundation, James initiated research programs that placed the legacy of the modernist artist in dialogue with contemporary art and design, including editing and publishing the Tony Smith Catalogue Raisonné Project with MIT Press.
+During his tenure, initially as Executive Director of the Tony Smith Foundation, and finally as Editor of the Tony Smith Catalogue Raisonné Project, James initiated research and public programs that placed the legacy of the modernist artist in dialogue with contemporary art and design, including editing and publishing the Tony Smith Catalogue Raisonné with MIT Press.

 Prior to the Tony Smith Foundation, he served in academic leadership positions at California College of the Arts from 2016 to 2021.
 From 2013 to 2016, he held the endowed directorship of the Carpenter Center for the Visual Arts at Harvard University where he organized more than 70 exhibitions and public programs while lecturing for the Department of Art, Film, and Visual Studies and the Graduate School of Design.